 James Island Office: 105 Wappoo Creek Drive, Suite 2B, Charleston, SC 29412

-*When booking airfare we charge a ticketing fee for international air of $100 per person and domestic air fee of $30 per person.
-The fee may be waived if booked as part of a supplier package.
-Please cancel any appointments outside of 24 hours as no shows for appointments will incur a $50 fee.
-Also, before booking ANY international air, we require copies of your passports.
-Please note that we charge a $500 planning fee for custom designed itineraries.
-General email box is email@example.com
+When booking separate airfare that is not provided by a tour operator or cruise line, we charge a ticketing fee for international air of $100 per person and domestic air fee of $30 per person.
+The fee will be waived if booked as part of a supplier package.
+Please note that travel suppliers may have ticketing, deviation, custom air, or stopover fees.